ElMiguel123/OXO/README.md

 First release published using Google Developer Platform All ready to be used.

+Release 1.0.2
+* Random starting player vs CPU
+* Change layout to display who play,win,draw etc...
+* Harmonize the language in order to have all the app in french
+* review the scrooling

 Several improvement to fix
 * Language (FR/EN/SP) to add
 * Random starting player vs CPU
 * Random starting player vs another player
-* Change layout to display who play,win,draw etc...
+* Change layout to display who play,win,draw etc... for two players game
 * Add better rule for the classic game and Order-Chaos (both 3x3 or 6x6)
 * Improve AI on 6x6 (he is stupid)
 * Add instructions for Order & Chaos